 Komodo National Park

 Komodo National Park is part of the Lesser Sunda Island Chain in Nusa Tenggara and is made up of three large islands (Rinca, Padar and Komodo Island), and numerous smaller ones, all of which are volcanic in nature.
-The diving here is said to be some of the best in world, boasting a variety of marine life including whales, sharks and manta rays, and on land you’ll find the prehistoric looking creatures known as the Komodo Dragon or Komoto Monitor.
+It is a beautiful place in Indonesia and the diving here is said to be some of the best in world, boasting a variety of marine life including whales, sharks and manta rays.
+And on land you’ll find the prehistoric looking creatures known as the Komodo Dragon or Komoto Monitor.
 They are the largest, heaviest lizards in the world and one of only a few that has a venous bite – and can eat a whopping 80% of it’s body weight in a single feed.
 If they aren’t enough reasons to make you keep your distance, I don’t know what is!

 Click for everything you need to know to plan your trip to Komodo National Park including how to get there, where to stay, where to eat and all the other incredible things to do there!
 And click here for a guide to Labuan Bajo, the closest town to the NP.

 The motor-free Gili Islands are a group of 3 tiny islands (Gili Air, Gili Trawangan & Gili Meno) located off the north west corner of Lombok.
 Known as a complete island paradise the sandy beaches and pristine coral reefs have been attracting visitors for years.
 Also a favorite with scuba divers and snorkelers, you can swim with turtles at Turtle Point on Gili Meno or go wreck diving off Gili Trawangan.
 Oh, and the swing in the ocean is always a good spot for photos!
 You can see why it is one of the main Indonesia tourist places, right?!